-THIS particular recipe, however, is an exception to the above.
-I’ve personally never eaten a gluten free hot cross bun that I’ve remotely enjoyed, and I’m too happy with this recipe to butcher it with alterations.
-Besides, HCB’s are supposed to be a treat, and treat myself on Easter I shall.
+Just to throw another spanner in, THIS particular recipe is an exception to the above – I’ve personally never eaten a GF/yeast free hot cross bun that I’ve remotely enjoyed, and I’m too happy with this recipe to delete it or butcher it with alterations.
+Besides, HCB’s are supposed to be a treat anyway.
 Sufficiently justified?
 K cool.

-On that note, if anyone has ever made or purchased a HCB that is gluten free, yeast free and FODMAP friendly, I’d genuinely love to hear from you.
-Until then…
+By the way, if anyone has ever made or bought a HCB that is genuinely healthy, gluten free, yeast free and FODMAP friendly, I’d LOVE to hear from you.
+But until then…

 So it’s 5pm on Easter Sunday which means two things: a) I’m in a scalloped potato/cheesecake/giant Kinder Surprise/chocolate tart-induced coma and literally typing this post through one half-opened eye, and b) it’s definitely a tad late to be posting a hot cross bun recipe.
 That said, ‘a tad late’ is how I go about life in general, and this recipe is too good to wait until next year to post.
 Besides, who doesn’t love a fresh-outta-the-oven hot cross bun at any time of year?
 If it’s acceptable now-days to eat HCB’s from Boxing Day until Easter Sunday, it should be acceptable to enjoy them for a few (or many) months afterward, too.